The Classic Afternoon Tea

 Is there anything more quintessential of English customs than the classic afternoon or high tea?
 What better way to spend a couple of hours in the day than to sit down and enjoy an assortment of well prepared, tasty finger sandwiches followed by warm homemade sultana scones covered with thick Clotted Cream and Strawberry or Raspberry Jam?
 Perhaps add several dainty, delicate homemade cakes, washing it all down with lashings of warm tea and suddenly all is at peace in the world!

-I recently visited the The Welcombe Hallmark Hotel, situated within 157 acres of landscaped gardens & grounds, yet only a couple of miles from the centre of Stratford-upon-Avon, one of the most popular visitor destinations in the UK and birthplace of the man widely regarded as the greatest writer in the English language and the world’s pre-eminent dramatist, William Shakespeare.
+I visited the The Welcombe Hotel, Golf & Spa, situated within 157 acres of landscaped gardens & grounds, yet only a couple of miles from the centre of Stratford-upon-Avon, one of the most popular visitor destinations in the UK and birthplace of the man widely regarded as the greatest writer in the English language and the world’s pre-eminent dramatist, William Shakespeare.

 The Welcombe is superbly located for exploring explore Stratford-upon-Avon, you can visit the Bard’s birthplace, take in one of his plays at The Royal Shakespeare Theatre or simply enjoy a boat trip sailing along the picturesque River Avon.
 There are few hotels in Stratford that can offer the experience and beautiful setting of The Welcombe.
 Their 18-hole championship golf course has also played host to some of the world’s top golfers and has some of the best spa facilities in town!